Best balance transfer card with rewards

 Your primary focus should be paying off your credit card debt after transferring your balance, but there are a few cash back cards worth considering once that’s handled.
 Discover cards don’t necessarily pair very well with each other, so a card from another issuer with rewards that will cover your biggest expenses outside Discover’s rotating bonus categories would be a smart choice.

 A flat-rate cash rewards card like the Wells Fargo Active Cash® Card would be an effortless way to earn boosted rewards on purchases outside Discover’s cash back calendar or your categories’ $1,500 quarterly spending limit.
 The Wells Fargo Active Cash® Card would be excellent for this job since it squeezes unlimited 2 percent cash rewards on purchases.
 This doubles all your cash rewards earned outside of Discover’s rotating categories and it’s a value you don’t have to wait till the end of the year to enjoy fully.

-Since they typically don’t offer much value beyond their lengthy introductory zero-interest periods, balance transfer cards often have a hard time earning their keep after the intro APR ends — but the Discover it Balance Transfer card doesn’t have this problem.
-It translates beloved rewards from the Discover it Cash Back card into the balance transfer world and shores up that ongoing value with the issuer’s signature low costs and first-year cash back match bonus.
-Its short six-month intro purchase APR might not be the strongest, but the Discover it Balance Transfer’s well-rounded features make it one of the best options you’ll find for a balance transfer.
+Since balance transfer cards typically don’t offer much value beyond their lengthy introductory zero-interest periods, they often have a hard time earning their keep after the intro APR ends — but the Discover it Balance Transfer card doesn’t have this problem.
+It translates beloved rewards from the Discover it Cash Back Card card into the balance transfer world with great ongoing value and low costs.
+Its short six-month intro purchase APR period might not be the strongest, but the Discover it Balance Transfer’s well-rounded features make it one of the best options you’ll find for a balance transfer.